 Light & comfortable clothes, jackets, beanies, gloves, woollen socks, scarves, ponchos, etc. In case you don’t own the right woollens, fret not.
 You could purchase the same at the local market in Kaza at reasonable prices!

-In addition to your regular toiletries, make sure that you carry sunscreen to avoid sunburns to an extent, lip balm to prevent dryness and tearing of lips, moisturizers to keep your skin hydrated.
+In addition to your regular toiletries, make sure that you carry sunscreen to avoid sunburns to an extent, lip balm to prevent dryness and tearing of lips, and moisturizers to keep your skin hydrated.

 Is Spiti Safe for Self-Driving?